otonashi-labs/chatgpt-wrapped/README.md

 Maybe in some near future - full agentic search thingy will be released here as well.
 I am currently tinkering on it.
 In the direction of a proper "Second Brain".

 If you’re into personal knowledge tooling / retrieval / evaluation / agentic search: I’d love issues, PRs, and wild ideas.
 ---

-## 🏗️ How it Works
+## 🏗️ What's under the hood

 The pipeline is designed to handle thousands of conversations with high precision.